 The morning star pattern has a variation in which the second candle is a doji pattern.
 The doji resembles a cross or a plus sign, with a body that is virtually just a horizontal line.
 This occurs because a trading session's opening and closing prices are practically the same, leading to a non-existent body.

-When a doji appears as the second candle in the morning star candlestick pattern, it points to a period of significant indecision in the market.
+When a doji appears as the second candle in the morning star pattern, it points to a period of significant indecision in the market.
 This is generally followed by a sharp increase in trading volume on the third day.

 Morning star vs. evening star: The key differences